Andy Murray: Playing style

-Murray plays an all-court game with an emphasis on defensive baseline play, and in 2009 professional tennis coach Paul Annacone stated that Murray "may be the best counterpuncher on tour today."
-His strengths include groundstrokes with low error rate, the ability to anticipate and react, and his transition from defence to offence with speed, which enables him to hit winners from defensive positions.
-Murray also has one of the best two-handed backhands on the tour, with dynamic stroke execution while he primarily uses his forehand, which is more passive, and a sliced backhand to let opponents play into his defensive game before playing more offensively.
-Tim Henman stated in 2013 that Murray may have the best lob in the game, succeeding Lleyton Hewitt.
-Murray's tactics often involve passive exchanges from the baseline.
-He is capable of injecting sudden pace into his groundstrokes to surprise his opponents who are used to the slow rally.
-Murray is also one of the top returners in the game, often able to block back fast serves with his excellent reach and ability to anticipate.
-For this reason, Murray is rarely aced.
+Murray had an all-court game with an emphasis on defensive baseline play, and in 2009 professional tennis coach Paul Annacone stated that Murray "may be the best counterpuncher on tour today."
+His strengths included groundstrokes with low error rate, the ability to anticipate and react, and his transition from defence to offence with speed, which enabled him to hit winners from defensive positions.
+Murray also had one of the best two-handed backhands on the tour, while he primarily used his more passive forehand and a sliced backhand to let opponents play into his defensive game before playing more offensively.
+Tim Henman stated in 2013 that Murray may have the best lob in the game.
+Murray's tactics often involved passive exchanges from the baseline.
+He was capable of injecting sudden pace into his groundstrokes to surprise his opponents who were used to the slow rally.
+Murray was one of the top returners in the game, often able to block back fast serves with his excellent reach and ability to anticipate.

-Murray is known for being one of the most intelligent tacticians on the court, often constructing points.
-Other strengths in his game, although not huge parts of his game, include his drop shot and net game.
-As he plays predominantly from the baseline, he usually approaches the net to volley when finishing points more quickly.
-Murray is most proficient on a fast surface, like grass, where he has won eight singles titles including the Wimbledon Championships and the 2012 Olympic Gold Medal, although hard courts are his preferred surface.
-He has worked hard since 2008 on improving his clay court game, ultimately winning his first clay titles during 2015 at Munich and Madrid, as well as reaching his first French Open final during 2016.
-While Murray's serve is a major weapon for him, with his first serve reaching speeds of 130 mph or higher on some occasions and winning him many free points, it can become inconsistent when hit under pressure, especially with a more vulnerable and slower second serve.
-Since the 2011 season, under Ivan Lendl's coaching, Murray has played a more offensive game and has also worked to improve his second serve, forehand, consistency and mental game which have all been crucial to his further success.
+Murray is known for having been one of the most intelligent tacticians on the court, often constructing points.
+Other strengths in his game included his drop shot and net game.
+As he played predominantly from the baseline, he usually approached the net to volley when finishing points more quickly.
+Murray was most proficient on a fast surface, like grass, where he won eight singles titles including the Wimbledon Championships and the 2012 Olympic Gold Medal, although hard courts were his preferred surface.
+He worked hard since 2008 on improving his clay court game, ultimately winning his first clay titles during 2015 at Munich and Madrid, as well as reaching his first French Open final during 2016.
+While Murray's serve was a major weapon for him, with his first serve reaching speeds of 130 mph or higher on some occasions and winning him many free points, it could become inconsistent when hit under pressure, especially with a more vulnerable and slower second serve.
+Since the 2011 season, under Ivan Lendl's coaching, Murray played a more offensive game and also worked to improve his second serve, forehand, consistency and mental game which were all crucial to his further success.